kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 Version 3.0 is significantly different from the previous versions in the following manner:

-1. The previous versions' provision regarding the copying, modification and distribution of the license agreement has been omitted.
+1. The previous versions’ provision regarding the copying, modification and distribution of the license agreement has been omitted.

-2. A "No Warranty" clause has been added.
+2. A no warranty clause has been added.

-#### Versions 1 and 2

 There have been two versions of [WTFPL](https://en.wikipedia.org/wiki/WTFPL) over the years.
 Version 1 was written by Banlu Kemiyatorn in 2000, and Sam Hocevar codified version 2 in 2004, more than 20 years ago.

+### WTFPL 1.0

 ````
 do What The Fuck you want to Public License